Fdawgs/yh-community-contacts-api/README.md

 ## Deployment

-**Note:** Live records have not been included in SQL queries in `./migrations/**` (called by `db:migrate` script) as this would create an easily available list of NHS and local government email addresses for spambots to harvest and take advantage of
+**Note:** Live records have not been included in SQL queries in `./migrations/**` (called by `db:migrate` script) as this would present an easily available list of NHS and local government email addresses for spambots to harvest

 ### Standard Deployment